jeremybower/workspace/README.md

   BaseImage: "ubuntu:24.04"
 ```

-Use a local configuration file to change the generated output:
+Use a specific configuration file to change the generated output:

-`greeting/Dockerfile.yml`:
+`Dockerfile.yml`:

 ```yml
 Config: